adamash99/Hangman/readme.txt

-iOS App to play a game of hangman.
+iOS App that enables the user to play games of hangman.
+The user gets 6 wrong guesses, and after each one, another part of the hangman is shown.
+After a win or a loss, the user can start a new game.
 Created by Adam Ash in October 2019.